nicolaslouge/nicolaslougecom/content/post/how-to-set-up-selenium-python-geckodriver-raspberry-pi-arm-2023/index.md

 - `OSError: [Errno 8] Exec format error: '/home/nicolas/.local/lib/python3.10/site-packages/selenium/webdriver/common/linux/selenium-manager’`
 - `bash: /usr/local/bin/geckodriver: cannot execute binary file: Exec format error`

-If you did install the correct version of the driver but get an **`Unable to Locate Driver`** error, it’s because you need to use a [service class](https://www.selenium.dev/documentation/webdriver/drivers/service/) and specify the path of the driver as the ARM architecture is not well supported by Selenium (Github issues [11599](https://github.com/SeleniumHQ/selenium/issues/11599#issuecomment-1702617867)/[11356](https://github.com/SeleniumHQ/selenium/issues/11356#issuecomment-1666412800)).
-Another solution is to download the Rust Dev environement and to create a variable with your driver path location (see [Github issue 12651](https://github.com/SeleniumHQ/selenium/issues/12651#issuecomment-1734785707))
+If you did install the correct version of the driver but get an **`Unable to Locate Driver`** error, it’s because the ARM architecture is not well supported by Selenium (Github issues [11599](https://github.com/SeleniumHQ/selenium/issues/11599#issuecomment-1702617867)/[11356](https://github.com/SeleniumHQ/selenium/issues/11356#issuecomment-1666412800)).
+To solve that issue, you have two options:
+- Option 1: Use a [service class](https://www.selenium.dev/documentation/webdriver/drivers/service/) and specify the path of the driver
+- Option 2: Download the Rust Dev environement and create a variable with your driver path location (see [Github issue 12651](https://github.com/SeleniumHQ/selenium/issues/12651#issuecomment-1734785707))

 On WSL (running x86_64), I just needed the following to do the same thing and Selenium was able to find the executable path by itself.